-Dr. Cheryl is a Licensed Professional Counselor (LPCCKY), National Certified Counselor (NCC), certified Compassionate Bereavement Care (CBC) provider, and maintains several other licenses and certifications including Certified Global Career Development Facilitator (GCDF), Professional in Human Resource Management (PHR), and Certified Clinical Hypnotherapist (CCHt).
+Dr. Cheryl is a Licensed Professional Counselor and approved clinical supervisor in Arizona and Kentucky (LPCAZ, LPCC-SKY), National Certified Counselor (NCC), certified Compassionate Bereavement Care (CBC) provider, and maintains several other licenses and certifications including Certified Global Career Development Facilitator (GCDF), Professional in Human Resource Management (PHR), and Certified Clinical Hypnotherapist (CCHt).

-Dr. Cheryl’s teaching and service have led to several awards including the WKU College of Education & Behavioral Sciences Faculty Excellence Award for Teaching (2019) and the Faculty Excellence Award for Public Service (2020).
+Dr. Cheryl’s service and teaching led to several awards including the WKU College of Education & Behavioral Sciences Faculty Faculty Excellence Award for Public Service (2020) and Excellence Award for Teaching (2019).
 She also received the Southern Association of Counselor Education and Supervision (SACES) President’s Outstanding Service Award (2016), SACES Emerging Leaders Fellowship (2014), Chi Sigma Iota International (CSI) Leadership Fellowship (2010-2011), CSI Outstanding Service to Chapter Award (2010), and other college or community awards.